1. Gautama Buddha was born in __________.

 Explanation: Buddhism was egalitarian, open to all irrespective of caste.

-22. The language of early Buddhist teachings was:
+22. The language of early Buddhist teachings was__________.

 A) Sanskrit